tagnja/blog/source/draft/mysql-high-performance-optimizing-schema.md

 The kinds of data types are whole numbers, real numbers, strings (text), binary, temporal (time), and others.
 For **choosing a specific data type** from a kind of data type, you can use the following methods.

-(how to select a specific data type, and this kind of data type common applications)
+- For choosing **a data type of whole numbers**.
+1. First, you should choose the **less** length of integer type if possible.
+2. If you don't there are no negative numbers, you should set it to be **unsigned** (that makes values range larger).
+3. For storing **bool data**, the better choice is BOOL(TINYINT) data type, others choices are BIT(1), CHAR(0).
+4. There are many common usage scenarios of whole numbers.
+For example, table's identifiers, counter numbers.
+For **identifiers** of tables, integers are the best choice for identifiers, and all tables' identifiers should be the same integer type.

-- For choosing **whole numbers**, you should choose less size of integer type if possible.
-If you don't there are no negative numbers, you should set it to be unsigned (that makes values range larger).
-For storing **bool data**, you can use BIT(1) or BOOL data type.
+- For choosing **a data type of real numbers**.
+1. If you need **exact calculations** you should choose the DECIMAL type.
+2. If you can accept **approximate calculations** you can choose the FLOAT and DOUBLE data type by different precisions.
+3. Note that you should use DECIMAL only when you need exact results for fractional numbers because it needs more cost than floating numbers.
+4. There are many common usage scenarios of real numbers, for example, financial data.
+For **financial data**, the DECIMAL type is a better choice for representing financial data, but if the financial data have small limit precision you can convert all data to integer values and use BIGINTEGER to store them.

-(0. Basic conclusion.
-1. Numeric, String ,date time types, and special types choose methods.
-2. Common usage scenario of a data types choose methods.
-For example, financial data.)
+- For choosing **a data type of temporal types**.
+1. Sometimes you can use integers to replace temporal types because integer types are simpler and faster than temporal types, but you will lose lots of very convenient built-in functions with temporal types, such as `WEEK()`, `ADDDATE()`.
+2. In the choice of temporal types, the most common question is how to choose a data type that contains both date and time types from DATETIME and TIMESTAMP.
+The main differences between DATETIME and TIMESTAMP are representing range, space cost, and affect by time zone.

-(1. Data size (disk and memory cost), 2. comparison cost)
+- For choosing a specific string type.
+1. The most choice are VARCHAR and CHAR.
+When your column values limit by small length, you can use CHAR to store it, otherwise use VARCHAR.
+2. When you need to store large amounts of characters, you can choose a text type from text family types according to your range of characters of text.
+3. For binary data, the basic choices are BINARY and VARBINARY that same with CHAR and VARCHAR, but store binary.
+4. When you want to store large amounts of binary, you can choose a binary type from blob family types.
+5. There are some special data types in string types, such as ENUM, SET, and JSON.
+6. There are many common usage scenarios of string types, for example, ID card No., account number, name, URI, and so on.
+7. Note that sometimes you can use integers to replace strings it has much performance improvement, such as IPv4 address can use BIGINTEGER to represent.

 Comparison and Sorting